gaebar/inventory-manager/ProjectRequirements.md

 ### createProduct: ProductID, ProductName, ExpiryDate, TimeDurationForMarkDown.
 First two arguments are mandatory.

 1. (I) Run the above function with all the right arguments.
-It should display a message “ProductName with the ProductID created successfully".
+It should display a message “ProductName with the ProductID created successfully”.
 2. (II) Try to create another product with a duplicate ProductID.
 It should fail to create a product.
 Display a message “ProductName should have a uniqueID, the ProductName already exists with the same uniqueID”.
 3. (III) Run the createProduct command without parameters, display a helpful message that productID and ProductName are required.
 And that other arguments take default values.
 4. (IV) Make sure the default values are stored,
    - a.
 ExpiryDate: 3 months from the day of entry.
    - b.
 TimeDurationForMarkDown: 6 days before the ExpiryDate.

 ### displayProduct: ProductName(optional), ProductID(optional).